Owners, Cities Lean Into LEED Amid Office Market Downturn

 Now, five years later, an above-average share of D.C. office buildings — 44 percent — are LEED certified, according to the U.S. Green Building Council.
 That ranks the city No. 6 in the U.S.

-“D.C.’s LEED Platinum certification recognizes the outcomes, rather than intent, of the city’s leadership in creating a sustainable and resilient built environment, which includes reducing greenhouse gas emissions, supporting clean energy innovation, and focusing on inclusive prosperity and livability in all eight wards,” Alex Wang, an economist with CBRE (CBRE) research, told Commercial Observer.
+“D.C.’s LEED Platinum certification recognizes the outcomes, rather than intent, of the city’s leadership in creating a sustainable and resilient built environment, which includes reducing greenhouse gas emissions, supporting clean energy innovation, and focusing on inclusive prosperity and livability in all eight wards,” according to a statement.

 Minneapolis ranks first with 53 percent of its office buildings LEED Platinum certified.
 The top five cities also include San Francisco (49 percent), Chicago (48 percent), Oakland (46 percent) and Portland, Ore.
 (44 percent).
 Rounding out the top 10 are Seattle (41 percent), Charlotte (36 percent), Miami (36 percent) and Manhattan (34 percent).

-LEED-certified office buildings command a rent premium over their uncertified peers — all the more important as the market endures the reverberations of the COVID-19 pandemic and remote work, according to a new report from CBRE.
+LEED-certified office buildings command a premium over their uncertified peers — all the more important post-pandemic, according to a new report from CBRE (CBRE)

-“LEED certification certainly is viewed as favorable by office occupiers, many of whom increasingly are requiring building owners to explain their ESG platforms during the space-search process,” said Mike Watts, CBRE’s president of Americas investor leasing.
+“LEED certification certainly is viewed as favorable by office occupiers, many of whom increasingly are requiring building owners to explain their ESG platforms during the space-search process,” Mike Watts, CBRE’s president of Americas investor leasing, said in a statement.
 “A LEED certification may turn out to be a key determinant in a given occupier’s decision of where to lease their space, regardless of whether that designation brings a rent premium.”

-CBRE analyzed 20,600 U.S. office buildings and concluded that LEED certifications commanded an average rent premium of 4 percent between 2019 and 2022 over those without the certification.
+LEED certifications commanded an average rent premium of 4 percent between 2019 and 2022 over non-certified developments, per a CBRE analysis.

-“LEED-certified buildings tend to be in better locations, are newer and have undergone major renovations,” Wang said.
+“LEED-certified buildings tend to be in better locations, are newer and have undergone major renovations,” Alex Wang, an economist with CBRE research, told Commercial Observer.
 “Naturally, these buildings are more attractive to tenants as they downsize and demand better space, a pre-pandemic trend that has been accelerated by the pandemic.”

 Even after controlling for the age, location and renovation history of a building, a LEED-certified building can still demand higher rent — a signal that occupiers put monetary value on LEED certification, according to CBRE’s research.

-The current average 4 percent premium for LEED-certified buildings is at the low end of the historical window of a 4 to 8 percent premium.
-However, Wang noted that even in such challenging times for the U.S. office market, LEED certification creates value for buildings.
+The average 4 percent premium for LEED-certified buildings is on the lower side compared to a historical window of a 4 to 8 percent premium.
+Yet even in such challenging times for the U.S. office market, LEED certification creates value for buildings, per the statement.

 “We anticipate the premium will increase a bit as the office market slowly recovers and office occupiers increasingly favor sustainable properties,” Wang said.